-Most tenants are responsible for maintaining stormwater structures within their leasehold.
-These structures include ditches, sanitary sewer connections, floor drains, channels, pipelines, conduits, roads or streets, curbs, gutters, storm drains, French drains, catch basins and manholes that may have inserts to collect oil and grease.
+Most tenants on Port of Seattle maritime properties are responsible for maintaining stormwater structures within their leasehold.
+These structures include ditches, gutters, storm drains, catch basins, manholes, floor drains, and sanitary sewer connections.
 Port staff can assist tenants with maintenance or repairs to these structures.
-To request or report issues please contact your Port property manager.
-Your lease and preferential use language can also be helpful in understanding your requirements.
-If you have additional questions regarding operation and maintenance practices please contact your property manager.
+If you have operation and maintenance questions, or need to report an issue, please contact your property manager.

-Municipal Permit - Tenant Responsibility for Illicit Discharge Detection and Elimination (IDDE)
+Tenant Responsibility for Spills and Illicit Discharge Detection and Elimination (IDDE)

 The IDDE program contains several components:

-- A program to document operation and maintenance records for stormwater facilities
+- Operation and maintenance program for stormwater facilities

 - Field inspections of outfalls and stormwater structures to identify and remove illicit discharges

-- A spill response plan with a qualified spill responder
+- Spill response plan with a qualified spill responder

-Tenants are encouraged to consider low impact development (LID) alternatives when designing new projects.
-LID is a stormwater management strategy that emphasizes conservation and existing, natural site features to more closely mimic natural rainwater runoff patterns.
-The success of LID strategies, such as permeable paving, vegetated roofs, and rainwater collection systems, is highly dependent on local conditions.
-Tenants should work closely with Jane Dewell, Maritime Stormwater Program Manager, and their designing engineer to determine if LID alternatives are feasible on their site.
+Tenants are encouraged to consider low impact development (LID) or sustainable ‘green’ stormwater methods when designing new projects.
+LID and green stormwater infrastructure, such as permeable paving, vegetated roofs, and rainwater collection, are management strategies that emphasize conservation and natural site features that more closely mimic natural rainwater runoff.
+Tenants should work closely with Maritime Stormwater Team, and their design engineer to determine if these alternatives are feasible on their site.